 - As the impact of climate change is local and affects multiple sectors, it is important to allow local authorities to choose the priority activities to be funded by LoCAL grants on a consultative basis.
 A local adaptation action programme, informed by climate data and vulnerability and adaptation analyses, must therefore follow on from the list of indicative investments developed when the programme was first established.

 - It is essential to design a funding channel for LoCAL grants that is fully aligned with the existing system of inter-governmental transfers.
-As a result, funds must be fully integrated with other resources available locally.
-An intermediate funding channel has been established in Niger for the first year.
-In year two, LoCAL will use the channel from the Local Authorities National Investment Agency (ANICT).
+Funds must be fully integrated with other resources available locally.
+An intermediate funding channel has been established in Niger for the first two years.
+LoCAL will use the National Treasury System for its second phase.

 Government of Niger